szwacz/fs-jetpack/README.md

 * `matching` glob patterns of files you would like to find.
 `returnAs` (optional) how the results should be returned.
 Could be one of:
 * `'absolutePath'` (default) returns array of absolute paths.
 * `'relativePath'` returns array of relative paths.
-The paths are relative to `path` you started search in.
+The paths are relative to `path` you started search in, not to CWD.
 * `'inspect'` returns array of objects like you called [inspect](#inspect) on every of those files.

 **returns:**